mehersam/TASBEFlowAnalytics/README.md

 INSTALLATION

  This project is intended to be run using either Matlab or Octave.
-A getting started document to guide users through installation can be found here.
+A getting started document to guide users through installation can be found <a href="https://github.com/mehersam/TASBEFlowAnalytics/blob/gh-pages/docs/tasbe-getting-started-tutorial.pdf">here</a>.

 WORKFLOW